lsshawn/mdpubs.nvim/README.md

 - **File Not Syncing?**
   1. Ensure the file has a `.md` extension.
-  2. Verify the `neonote:` key is present in the frontmatter.
+  2. Verify the `mdpubs:` key is present in the frontmatter.
   3. Check `:messages` for any errors from the plugin.
   4. Test your API connection with `:MdPubsStatus`.